National School of Drama: Deemed university status

-Performing Wings
+Performing wings

-Repertory Company
+Repertory company

-The professional performing wing of NSD, the 'National School of Drama' Repertory Company was set up in 1964, with an aim to promote professional theatre in India.
+The professional performing wing of NSD, the National School of Drama Repertory Company was set up in 1964, with an aim to promote professional theatre in India.
 Its first head was Om Shivpuri, followed by Manohar Singh, Ram Gopal Bajaj (Acting Chief), J.N.
-Kaushal (Acting Chief), Anuradha Kapur (Acting Chief), and [Suresh Sharma], Sagar Kamble, Atul Singhai (Animation chief).
+Kaushal (Acting Chief), Anuradha Kapur (Acting Chief), and Suresh Sharma, Sagar Kamble, Atul Singhai (Animation chief).

-Today, the Repertory Company has staged over 120 plays based on the works of about 70 playwrights and featuring around 50 directors in several countries, and various cities across the nation, and has its own festival every year called 'Annual Repertory Company Summer Festival', in which it performs new and past plays.
+Today, the Repertory Company has staged over 120 plays based on the works of about 70 playwrights and featuring around 50 directors in several countries, and various cities across the nation, and has its own festival every year called the Annual Repertory Company Summer Festival, in which it performs new and past plays.
 In 2004, the repertory celebrated its 40th anniversary with a theatre festival in New Delhi.

 Sanskaar Rang Toli

-In 1989 NSD established the 'Theatre-in-Education Company' (T.I.E), called 'Sanskaar Rang Toli', which coaches children aged 8 to 16 years.
-The company regularly performs plays for school and adult audiences alike, and has its own yearly theatre festivals, 'Jashn-e-Bachpan' and Bal Sangam.
+In 1989 NSD established the Theatre-in-Education Company (TIE), called Sanskaar Rang Toli, which coaches children aged 8 to 16 years.
+The company regularly performs plays for school and adult audiences alike, and has its own yearly theatre festivals, Jashn-e-Bachpan and Bal Sangam.